sav-che/TL-2/Authors/Pfeil, Friedrich Wilhelm Leopold {std. Pfeil}.md

-> [!cite] BHL link: this entry starts at [page 225](https://www.biodiversitylibrary.org/item/103624#page/239/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 225](https://www.biodiversitylibrary.org/page/33189696) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Pfeil, Friedrich Wilhelm Leopold (1783-1859), German (Prussian) forestry botanist; in active service during the Napoleonic wars 1813-1815; administrator of the property of the princess of Carolath in Silezia 1815; director of the Berlin Forestry College 1821; founder and director of the forestry school of Neustadt-Eberswalde, 1830-1859. (*Pfeil*).
+Pfeil, Friedrich Wilhelm Leopold (1783-1859), German (Prussian) forestry botanist; in active service during the Napoleonic wars 1813-1815; administrator of the property of the princess of Carolath in Silezia 1815; director of the Berlin Forestry College 1821; founder and director of the forestry school of Neustadt-Eberswalde, 1830-1859.
+**Abbreviated name**: *Pfeil*

 #### Herbarium and types